hack3rs.ca network-security

 5. Training With Security Onion

-Treat platform training as operational training, not just tool clicking.
-Focus on why a query is useful, what evidence it proves, and how it changes a response decision.
+Treat lab time as operational training.
+Ask why a particular query is useful, what evidence it produces, and how it would change a response decision.
+Clicking through the UI is not the point — building defensible conclusions is.

 6. Security Onion in a Mature Defense Program